jongrant/vscode-csharpfixformat/README.md

   * Triggered via context menu or "sort usings" command.

 ## Extension Settings
-* `sort.usings.enabled`: Should usings be sorted or not.
-True by default.
 * `sort.usings.order`: Put namespaces in proper order.
 Values should be splitted with space.
 "System" by default.
 * `sort.usings.splitGroups`: Insert blank line between using blocks grouped by first part of namespace.
 True by default.